Diabetic Ketoacidosis In Children

-- Check your child's blood sugar levels: Follow your child's caregiver's instructions about when to test your child's blood sugar levels.
+- Check your child's blood sugar levels: Follow your child's healthcare provider's instructions about when to test your child's blood sugar levels.
 You may need to check at least 3 times each day.
-If his blood sugar level is too high, give him insulin as directed by his caregiver.
-The caregiver can show you how to use a blood glucose monitor to check your child's level.
+If his blood sugar level is too high, give him insulin as directed by his healthcare provider.
+The healthcare provider can show you how to use a blood glucose monitor to check your child's level.

 - Know how to treat DKA: If your child has signs of DKA, give him more liquids that do not contain sugar.
-Give your child insulin as directed by his caregiver.
+Give your child insulin as directed by his healthcare provider.

 What are the risks of diabetic ketoacidosis?

 - DKA increases your child's risk for severe dehydration.
 The loss of body salts may cause life-threatening abnormal heartbeats.
 Blood flow to his organs may be decreased and cause organ failure.
 Decreased blood flow to his brain may lead to swelling, seizures, coma, and death.

 - Treatment may cause your child's blood sugar level to become too low.
 Very low blood sugar levels may cause seizures, or he may become unconscious.
 IV fluid replacement may cause trouble breathing from fluid buildup.
 Fluids may also cause cerebral edema (water around the brain), which can be life-threatening.

 When should I contact my child's healthcare provider?

 - Your child's blood sugar level is lower or higher than you were told it should be.